toshinari123/nestlist/README.md

 # how to test

-cd to frontend, and run `python -m http.server 3000`
+cd to frontend, and run `python test.py` (it will host on https://localhost:3000)

+firefox doesnt work? (cors shit)

-(optional, right now it works with only frontend: install rust, cd to backend, run `cargo run`)
+optionally test with backend: install rust, cd to backend, run `cargo run --features local`

+(set environment variable `ROCKET_TLS` to `{certs="../cert/CA/localhost/localhost.crt",key="../cert/CA/localhost/localhost.decrypted.key"}` before cargo running)

 # how it is implemented